RoundCube OpenID Connect Single Sign-On (SSO) Plugin By Gluu#

 Users tab in the left hand navigation menu.
 Select

 User Permission attribute to the person and specify the same value as in the plugin.
-For instance, if in the plugin you have limit enrollment to user(s) with role =
+For instance, if in the plugin you have limited enrollment to user(s) with role =

 roundcube, then you should also have